uwinelly/OsTicket-Lifecycle-Setup-Examples/README.md

 This is a tutorial of the lifecycle of a ticket from intake to resolution.
 Just practice creating, triaging, and solving tickets.
 We will be using support center system and here is the URL= http://localhost/osTicket/
-End users created tickets with the following help topics:
+End users created a ticket with the following help topics:

 * "Business critical outage" Because customers are reporting that they can not access mobile baking,